Pump Application using Pulsed Electromagnets for Liquid reLocation

 Shortly after, PAPELL was installed and put into operation.
 The PAPELL team quickly established the first contact with the experiment.
 The operability was verified by self-tests of the hardware components.
 Ferrofluid is now in Experimentatal Area 1, where individual droplets are transported.

 The PAPELL Mockup, signed by astronaut Samantha Cristoforetti

 High-Flyer Student Contest

 The High-Flyer competition, organized by the DLR, provides student teams from Germany the opportunity to design their own experiment and send it to the ISS for operation.
-In orbit, the experiment will be installed and supervised by ESA astronaut Alexander Gerst.
-Out of all applicants, the teams of the eight best proposals are selected by the experts and invited to present their experiment ideas at the selection workshop of the DLR Space Administration in Bonn.
-In the end, a total of three student teams are chosen to run their experiment on the ISS.
-Additionally, after completion, the students are given the opportunity to watch the launch of their experiment live on site.
+In orbit, the experiments are supervised by ESA astronaut Alexander Gerst.
+Out of all applicants, the teams of the eight best proposals were selected by the experts and invited to present their experiment ideas at the selection workshop of the DLR Space Administration in Bonn.
+In the end, a total of three student teams were chosen to run their experiment on the ISS.
+Additionally, after completion, the students were given the opportunity to watch the launch of their experiment live on site.

 The members of the student small satellite society of the university Stuttgart “KSat e.V.” proposed two experiments (PAPELL & STELLA) of which PAPELL was accepted and is now under development.

 High-Flyer Project Partners